wang2324/GlobalEnergy/README.md

 # GlobalEnergy
 ## Code
 The code folder contains all HTML files that corresponding to the homepage and subpages.
 All HTML files share one cascading style sheets named ‘style_energy.css’.
 Images used as illustration are included in the ‘img’ folder.
-The following are classification of files included in code folder.
+The following are classifications of files included in code folder.

 #### Homepage:
 home.html